leif-mw/leif-mw/README.md

 👤 About me:
 ---
-I'm an undergraduate Computer Science and Philosophy student at McGill University, originally from New York!
-In my spare time, I enjoy researching a wide variety of esoteric philosophical/mathematical topics, writing, and playing fighting games.
+I'm an undergraduate Computer Science and Philosophy student at McGill University, originally from New York.
+In my spare time, I enjoy researching a wide variety of (often) esoteric philosophical/mathematical topics, writing/world building, and playing fighting games.
 I speak English fluently, French semi-fluently, and I'm currently studying Japanese and German.
 Don't be afraid to reach out if we share any common interests!

 📧 Contact:
 ---